 The official dialect used in China is the one spoken in the Beijing area.
 It is called the Beijing dialect; Mandarin (官话 guān huà) or Putonghua (普通话 universal common speech).
 The dialect became established as the language of government and administration in the Yuan dynasty 600 years ago.
 Even within standard Mandarin there are a number of strong regional dialects.
 So it is not uncommon for Chinese from different provinces, both speaking mandarin to have difficulty understanding each other.
 Deng Xiaoping for example had a strong Sichuan accent making him hard to be understood in Beijing.

 In English ‘tone’ of voice is used to convey nuances of meaning, in Chinese the meaning changes completely.
 So in English a long vowel sound for ‘very’ can stress it, or, a rising tone at the end can turn a sentence into a question.
-In Chinese the words for ‘ten’; ‘city’; ‘exist’; ‘lion’; ‘use’ differ only in tone.
+In Chinese words for ‘ten’; ‘city’; ‘exist’; ‘lion’; ‘use’ differ only in tone.
 Only careful listening and long exposure can give a native English speaker any true appreciation of the subtleties of tone.
-The different spoken dialects have different tones, the Cantonese dialect uses nine distinct tones.
+The different spoken languages ave different tones, for example the Cantonese dialect uses nine distinct tones.

 The mandarin 'Beijing' dialect uses five tones and these should be put above Chinese vowels to indicate tone.
 Without the tone marks it is very hard to understand pinyin as there are so many Chinese characters that are only distinguished only by tone.
 As it is difficult to add these marks on a computer this is why the characters are increasingly used in messages and web sites rather than pinyin.
-Pinyin is often used in China on official signage underneath the characters and it is invaluable for those learning the language.
+Pinyin was often used in China on official signage underneath the characters and this was invaluable for those learning the language - but use of pinyin among Chinese is in decline.
 The term 拼音 Pīnyīn literally means ‘put together sounds’.
 Quite often when characters are used together the individual tones are modified, so for example, a third tone is never followed by an unmodified third tone.

 |1||First: (-) level high tone||狮 shī||lion|